teckel13/MITx-6.00.1x/README.md

 # MITx-6.00.1x
-Introduction to Computer Science using Python
+Coding Exercises and Problem Sets for MITx-6.00.1x Introduction to Computer Science using Python